 - After beets have cooled, rub off outer skin, then slice or dice to your preferred serving size.
 If you want to serve warm, quickly saute beets with a little olive oil or butter until heated.
 Season with sea salt and fresh cracked pepper.
 (Other serving options: saute some crushed garlic until lightly cooked then saute beets together; finish sauteed beets with a little balsamic vinegar; add some fresh chopped herbs when sauteeing beets-mint, basil, tarragon, etc; add a bit of fresh lemon or tangerine zest after sauteing beets.)

 - For cooking the greens: Wash and cut leaves and stems.
 Heat water to boil in a medium pot.
 Add stems and leaves to boiling water and quickly blanche them.
 Taste a piece of stem and leaves until they are blanched to your liking.
 Quickly drain greens and rinse with cold water.
 Add greens to bowl, squeeze out excess water, then add balsamic vinegar and salt to taste.

-- In bowl, combine goat cheese, fresh lemon juice and fresh cracked black pepper.
+- In bowl, combine goat cheese, fresh lemon zest and juice and fresh cracked black pepper.
 Combine well.

 - Spread goat cheese on crostini (toasted baguette slices) with goat cheese, thin layer of lemon sliced, thin slices of roasted beets and beet green greens (cooked or raw).